VaahtioTiina/Capstone-Sport-Facilities-in-Amsterdam/README.md

 # Coursera_Capstone
-Repository for the Python for Data Science Capstone course from Coursera
+Repository for K-Means Clustering project to identify potential locations to open up new sports facilities.